 - Pricing: Starts at around $30,000

-To enjoy all the road-tripping joy of sleeping in a travel trailer without the responsibility of ownership, check out these four “hotels” that are actually restored vintage travel trailers.
+To enjoy all the road-tripping joy of sleeping in a travel trailer without the responsibility of ownership, check out these four “hotels” that are actually restored vintage travel trailer. hotels.